 Michelle Molitor.
 Michelle Molitor is the founder and CEO of Fellowship for Race & Equity in Education (FREE), an organization with the mission of creating equitable educational spaces for all students through honest and open dialogue across difference, and collective anti-racist action.
 This equity work was built in response to the urgency for culturally responsive systemic change for our most vulnerable students—not just in DC, but nationwide.
 FREE has partnered with and led work alongside several national, regional and local education agencies across the education ecosystem including the Department of Education, district offices, individual schools, philanthropic groups, and education facing entities.
 Prior to starting FREE, Michelle was a teacher for many years, and was a founding school administrator and principal for a decade.

+Paula Fynboh.
+Paula leads the national outreach and program strategy for Sandy Hook Promise with the goal of bringing Sandy Hook Promise’s no-cost, easy to implement prevention actions and resources to schools and youth serving organizations across the country.
 Prior to joining Sandy Hook Promise, Paula developed international community engagement and social movement strategies across three continents — North America, South America, and Asia — with a focus on reducing violence against women and girls.
 Paula is a firm believer that hope can counter apathy and strives to provide positive solutions to reduce gun-violence.
 Paula holds a Masters in International Relations from the Fletcher School of Law and Diplomacy at Tufts University and a BS in Family Social Science from the University of Minnesota.